applecare-media-coders/lead-developer-interview-template/README.md

    3. Allow user to preview the sequence
       * Use a one frame per 2 secs rate
       * Use a slide-to-left transition between frames

-      __Note__: ideally we would like the preview part in the SPEditor to work also independently outside the context of this application.
+      * Plan for re-usability of the preview feature

+   * __Bonus item, time permitting__
-   4. Allow user to save the project: upon clicking Save, a POST request will be made (use *localhost* as a placeholder for the server's URL).
+       1. Allow user to save the project: upon clicking Save, a POST request will be made (use *localhost* as a placeholder for the server's URL).
 The request will have the project data in a JSON format in its body. (include image paths only, the images themselves are not necessary.)
 The JSON structure is open, for you to plan.

-   * __Bonus item, time permitting__
-     1. Allow user to place a red (highlight) circle somewhere on a frame, as shown in prototype
+      2. Allow user to place a red (highlight) circle somewhere on a frame, as shown in prototype

 __Notes__: